Skip to main content

 Lavender

 The scent of lavender is soothing and relaxing, but it’s also a great natural aid for those who suffer from sleep problems like insomnia.
 To keep your lavender plant healthy indoors during winter, avoid overwatering and only hydrate the soil when the top inch or so is completely dry.
-Make sure the plant gets as much light as possible and keep the indoor temperature at or below 65 degrees F.
+Make sure the plant gets as much light as possible and keep the indoor temperature at or below 65 degrees Fahrenheit.

 Encore Azalea

 The Encore variety of azaleas tend to bloom for longer periods than other azalea varieties, so you can enjoy those flowers throughout the winter months.
-They enjoy bright, direct sunlight as well as a humid, moist environment, so be sure you have a humidifier in the room or set the plant on a tray of wet pebbles to increase the humidity around it.
+They enjoy bright, direct sunlight as well as a humid, moist environment, so be sure you have a working humidifier in the room or set the plant on a tray of wet pebbles to increase the humidity around it.

 Colorful kalanchoe plants in white pots